jay-seidle-codegentry/mighty-project/README.md

 1. Backend Profile Service - is stubbed out.
 The GET returns 'user not found' json object and the POST updates it.
 It is not storing the info
 1. Backend for getting Inbox items (transactions with no envelope set) is stubbed out
 1. Backend for Add, Update and Remove accounts is stubbed out
+1. Backend for Add, Update and Remove envelopes is stubbed out
 1. Backend for uploading csv and returning confirmation info stubbed out
 1. Backend for importing uploaded csv post confirmation stubbed out